Travel

 The first stop was in Hiji, Fujiwara.

-The place is a broad field of mikan or Japanese oranges where you can eat all you can.
-Ah, a dream come true.
-Being in the middle of fruit-bearing trees and picking them myself while munching the ripe one gives my heart a wholesome glow.
-Imagine me closing my eyes, a basket of oranges on my arm, and catching a whiff of the citrus smell while dancing with a smile on my face.
-I kind of did that here.
+The place is a vast field of mikan, Japanese oranges where you can eat to your heart’s content.
+Ah, it’s a dream come true.
+Standing amidst the fruit-bearing trees, picking them myself, and munching on the ripest ones warms my heart.
+Picture me closing my eyes, a basket of oranges in my arm, catching a whiff of the citrusy aroma while dancing with a smile on my face.
+That’s pretty much what happened here.

 The highlight of our day trip to Oita is the fruit-picking where we harvested mikan.
 This is me picking the ripe ones.

-You pay zero for the admission.
-The only time you need your wallet is after the fruit-picking.
-The oranges are The highlight of our day trip to Oita is the fruit-picking where we harvested mikan.
-This is me picking the ripe ones. and you’ll be charged for a small cost per kilo.
+Admission is free, and the only time your wallet comes into play is after the fruit-picking.
+The highlight of our day trip to Oita was the mikan harvest, and here I am, picking the ripe ones.
+You’ll be charged a small fee based on the weight per kilo.

 Onsen Bath